jundalisay/spblist/content/en/superphysics/principles/chapter-11.md

 - Supertyphoons are caused by the feelings of heat by the planet <!-- ideas of thermodynamics leading to the compound idea of --> as global warming
 - Covid is caused by the idea of coronaviruses which are felt as symptoms of coughing, fever, loss of taste, etc. Before science, epidemics were thought to be caused by evil spirits of unknown cause.
 Both science and non-science are ignorant* of the root cause of such viruses and evil spirits.

-> *Superphysics places the root cause of such viruses or spirits as [coming from stars](/bio/solutions/covid-star), just like all matter comes from supernovae (star explosion).
+{{< f f="*Superphysics places the root cause of such viruses or spirits as [coming from stars](/bio/solutions/covid-star), just like all matter comes from supernovae (star explosion).
 This is in line with the ancient 5 Elements model and is what Kepler's data-driven astrology was trying to prove.
 Unfortunately, science only took his astronomical observations, as Kepler's Laws.
-You could think of stars and supernovae as the 'deploy' phase of the aethereal ideas of the Supreme onto reality.
+You could think of stars and supernovae as the 'deploy' phase of the aethereal ideas of the Supreme onto reality." >}}